 Invasive Aedes mosquitoes are changing our way of life in Southern California

-The Greater Los Angeles County Vector Control District (GLACVCD) and San Gabriel Valley Mosquito and Vector Control District (SGVMVCD) are two of five vector control districts in Los Angeles County.
-For decades, their staff have been fighting existing Culex mosquitoes that can transmit West Nile virus.
-More recently, since 2011, they’ve been battling a new invasive species of mosquitoes: Aedes albopictus (Asian tiger mosquito), Aedes aegypti (yellow fever mosquito), and Aedes notoscriptus (Australian backyard mosquito).
+For decades, Los Angeles County mosquito control officials have been fighting existing Culex mosquitoes that can transmit West Nile virus.
+Since 2011, however, they’ve been battling a new invasive species of mosquitoes: Aedes albopictus (Asian tiger mosquito), Aedes aegypti (yellow fever mosquito), and Aedes notoscriptus (Australian backyard mosquito).

 But the mosquitoes may have the upper hand in this fight in southern California, unless we act now.